| |

 the slave has not committed offences of so deep a dye, manumission

-sometimes makes him a citizen of Rome, sometimes a Latin.
+sometimes makes him a citizen of Rome, sometimes a Latin.§ 17.
+A

 slave in whose person these three conditions are united, thirty years